 MENTAL HEALTH WEB SERIES

 Making a Comeback is a story-driven campaign to transform the understanding and treatment of mental illness.
 Short documentary films mix personal stories with expert interviews.
 We reduce stigma, promote treatment innovations, and leave people hopeful.
-Marketing psychology and change management techniques maximize our storytelling impact.

 We have completed 7 interviews so far and are currently fundraising for ongoing production costs.
-We aim to release the complete series by Winter 2018.